mlcommons-science/benchmark/bin/README.md

 # Benchmark Runnables

-Run `generate.py` to convert the YAML table in the source/ folder to a Markdown or LaTeX table.
+Run `generate.py` to convert YAML files to a Markdown or LaTeX table.
 A valid Python installation is required to run the script.

 `generate.py` takes a path to a YAML file representing a table as its input, as well as an output directory.
 The output appears as a table within an automatically generated subdirectory.
 The table is in a user-defined format.